Threat Model Schema

 • A Mitigation Plan is created and

-• contains a set of Controls
+• contains an array of Controls

 • is applied to a specific Risk